 His writings have appeared, to critical acclaim, in The Cleveland Plain Dealer, The Chicago Tribune, The Atlanta Journal-Constitution, and other newspapers.

-Martin's books are titled: How to Quit Church Without Quitting God - 7 Good Reasons to Escape The Box, Martin Zender's Guide to Intelligent Prayer, Martin Zender Goes to Hell, Part-Time Sinner (CD), Flawed by Design, The Really Bad Thing About Free Will, How to be Free From Sin While Smoking a Cigarette and The First Idiot in Heaven.
+Martin's books are titled: How to Quit Church Without Quitting God - 7 Good Reasons to Escape The Box, Martin Zender's Guide to Intelligent Prayer, Martin Zender Goes to Hell, Flawed by Design, The Really Bad Thing About Free Will, How to be Free From Sin While Smoking a Cigarette, The First Idiot in Heaven, Divine Principles of Sexual Attraction, Beyond Politics, Eve Raised, Shagah, The Lie of Every Man's Battle, and Goddess of Nazareth.